- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Go to the tab "Start".

-- Look at the columns of State (enabled/disabled) and Start impact.
+- Look at the columns of Status (enabled/disabled) and Start impact.

-From there you can disable it with a right-click > "To disable" Those apps you don't need at startup, especially high-impact ones.
-You'll notice the difference in how quickly your PC boots up; if you don't see an improvement, check out our Diagnosing a slow PC.
+From there, you can disable apps you don't need at startup, especially high-impact ones, by right-clicking and selecting "Disable."
+You'll notice a difference in how quickly your PC boots up.
+If you don't see an improvement, check out our slow PC diagnostic.

 Clean and organize your desk

-Accumulating icons and files on the desktop is not only visually cluttered, it can also slow down login times because Windows has to draw and manage all those elements every time it starts.
+Accumulating icons and files on the desktop is not only visually chaotic, it can also slow down login because Windows has to draw and manage all those items every time it starts up.

-It's recommended to keep only the essentials there and move the rest to folders within your user account (Documents, Downloads, etc.).
-If you have several shortcuts you want to keep handy, you can create a single folder on your desktop and put them inside so everything is tidier.
+It's advisable to keep only the essentials there and move the rest to folders within your user account (Documents, Downloads, etc.).
+If you have several shortcuts you want to keep handy, you can create a single folder on your desktop and put them inside to keep everything organized.

 Use Quick Access and organize your folders

 While you're reviewing and cleaning directories, take the opportunity to organize the folders you'll continue to use.
-The panel of Quick access File Explorer lets you pin the locations you use most often:
+The Quick Access panel in File Explorer lets you pin the locations you use most often.

 - Right-click on a frequently used folder.